 Answer D is correct.
 Both A and B are correct.

 32. A vehicle has a starting problem.
-The battery has been checked and found to be fully charged and in good condition.
+The battery has passed all testing and is in good condition.
 A starter current draw test is performed to check the starter circuit.
 All of the following are true EXCEPT:

-- A. An ammeter is used to test starter current draw.
+- A. An ammeter is used to test the current draw.